 Cohort characteristics and graft failure associated with FSGS recurrence

 Patient and donor characteristics are summarized in Table 1 and Table 2, respectively.
+Our cohort consisted of 1,196 patients.
+In the cohort as a whole, the median age at listing was 15 (Interquartile Range [IQR] 11-17), 43% were female, 58% were white, 36% were black, 27% were Latino, and the median BMI was 20 (IQR 17-24).
 Overall, 28% of patients in our cohort experienced recurrence.
-Patients with post-transplant FSGS recurrence were younger (median [Med] age 16 inter-quartile range[IQR] [9-16] vs. 16 [12-17]), and had lower albumin (Med [IQR] 3.2 [2.3-3.7] vs. 3.7 [3.1-4.2]) and body mass index (Med [IQR] 19.1 [16.8-22.5] vs. 20.3 [17.5-24.8]).
+Patients with post-transplant FSGS recurrence were younger (median [Med] age 14 [IQR] [10-17] vs. 16 [12-18]), and had lower albumin (Med [IQR] 3.3 [2.4-3.8] vs. 3.7 [3.2-4.2]) and body mass index (Med [IQR] 19.1 [17.0-23.0] vs. 20.5 [17.5-24.8]).
 Additionally, recurrence was associated with earlier time to graft failure, with median death censored graft survival of 5.4 years in patients with recurrence compared to 13.1 years in patients without recurrence (Figure 2, Logrank p<0.001).

 Recurrence of FSGS after Transplant is predicted by Recipient HLA

-We examined the association of HLA antigens with recurrence.
+We examined the association of HLA antigens with recurrence at any time post transplant.
 In Figure 3a, we see that HLA antigens HLA-B13, DR7, DQ2, and DR53 were most highly associated with recurrence risk while HLA-C3, B58, DR52, DQ6, and DQ7 were associated with decreased rates of recurrence when controlling for a false discovery rate of 20%.
 Of note, we retained HLA-B13, DR7, DR52, and DR53 with a false discovery rate of 5%.
-We next assessed a dose effect of these antigens by determining the odds of recurrence given recipient hetero- or homozygosity (Figure 3B).
+We also investigated alleles associated with early recurrence (reported within the first year post-transplant) with a false discovery rate of 5% and obtained positive associations with B13, DR7 , DR53, DQ2, and DQ8, and negative associations with DR52 and DQ6.
+All alleles except DQ8 were noted in our initial analysis.
+We next assessed a dose effect of certain antigens by determining the odds of recurrence given recipient hetero- or homozygosity (Figure 3B).
 In general, antigens showed a dose response pattern, with homozygosity causing the point estimate to be more extreme in the same direction as the heterozygote, though this trend was not observed for DQ7.
 Note that B13, B58, DR52, and DR53 are excluded from this analysis either due to lack of data on heterozygosity or insufficient number of heterozygotes for analysis.
 Since homozygotes are less common than heterozygotes, there is less power to detect differences in association between those two dosages.

 Defining a recipient HLA risk haplotype for FSGS recurrence

 Given that HLA-DR7, DR53, and DQ2 represents a common HLA haplotype26 and because we noted that these antigens were positively correlated with one another (Figure 4) we interrogated the association of this potential multi-HLA antigen recipient haplotype (now referred to as the risk haplotype) with recurrence.
 In a simple logistic regression analysis, the risk haplotype increased the risk of recurrence nearly two-fold (OR 1.91 95% CI 1.44-2.54, p<0.001).
+It also increases risk of early recurrence within the 1st year (OR 2.27 95% CI 1.65-3.13).
+Expressed as raw percentages, 27% of those with the risk haplotype recurred within the first year whereas among patients with the C3 allele, only 6% recurred in the same time period.

 Recipient HLA Antigens are associated with time to FSGS recurrence